simudream/selenium-referer/README.md

 Sometimes, websites need to have different behavior for cases when users come from different sources / search engines.
 In my use case, our website had to set a tracking cookie which would have different values for users that came grom Google, AOL, Yahoo, or MSN.
+I had to test that the cookie was being set correctly for all cases.

 When I started writing my test cases, I found that there's no "official" way to add a custom request header in Selenium.
 In fact, this is a feature the team